 Group of approximately 60 spe- cies native to Africa and India.
 Admired for their stiff, attractive leaves, which grow from rhizomes.
 Very popular as houseplants; can also be grown outdoors in mild- winter areas.
 Outdoors, they accept sun or light shade and just about any well-drained soil, tolerat- ing drought and even salt spray.
 Indoors, they do best in bright light but will accept dim light.
 Allow soil to go dry between soakings.
 For best growth, feed monthly in spring and summer with a general-purpose liquid houseplant fertilizer diluted to half-strength.
 Easy to root from leaf cuttings.
 Mature, pot- bound plants may occasionally bear spikelike clusters of fragrant flowers in spring or summer.

-S. cylindrica.
-SPEAR SANSEVIERIA.
-Forms a rosette of three or four rigidly upright, unusual-looking leaves, each 24 ft. long and only about 1 in. wide; they are cylindrical, in dark green with lighter green horizontal bands.
-White or pinkish, 112-in.-long flowers.
+- Forms a rosette of three or four rigidly upright, unusual-looking leaves, each 24 feet long and only about 1 inches wide; they are cylindrical, in dark green with lighter green horizontal bands.

 Few plants boast such colorful common names.
 The first one listed refers to the banded or mottled foliage, resembling the skin of some snakes; the second name comes from the long leaves, which are sharp and always fully extended.
 The third comes from the tough leaf fibers, which were used for bowstrings.
 Selections include the following.

-'Twist'.
-Spiraling, twisted leaves have yellow horizontal stripes and broad, bright yellow margins.
-Grows about 14 in. tall.
+- Spiraling, twisted leaves have yellow horizontal stripes and broad, bright yellow margins.